SolutionGuidance/psm/INSTALL.md

   reports:
   - `checkstyleMain`
   - `checkstyleTest`
+- jscs: runs the `frontend:npm_run_lint-ci` gradle target, and collects the Checkstyle reports.
+If running locally and interactively, use the `frontend:npm_run_lint` target, instead.

 Currently, for security reasons, we do not run Jenkins on PRs that originate outside this repository.
 To run the tests on PRs from